x-name/Goda/README.md

 OLAP (difficult indexes, joins and sorting), high-critically data (full ACID), high-concurrent write (sharding).

 ### Replication
+*Not yet tested*
 Master/Slave async binary replication.
 Slaves read-only for strong consistency.

 ### What about perfomance, this is maximum optimization?
 At that moment not all code optimized to maximum (Goda not contain C and ASM code), but performance realy good.

 ### Maximum database size?
 Tested database up to 30,000,000 values (Data+Hash+Tags+Tree+Full), 50GB storage, 3GB memory.
 May not have optimizations for larger databases now.
+Big data will be tested ASAP.

 ### I care about my data, what about ACID and other acronyms?